-NordVPN is one of the most popular VPNs available.
-And it is easy to see why.
-It is said to be super fast, have strong security, easy-to-use apps, the ability to stream anything from anywhere in the world, yet still have a below-average price.
-Is such a thing possible?
+Despite facing numerous strong competitors, NordVPN remains perhaps the most popular VPNs available — and it's easy to see why.
+NordVPN is super fast, has strong security, easy-to-use apps, and the ability to stream anything from anywhere in the world.
+At the same time, they keep innovating while still keeping their subscription prices surprisingly low.

-In this new and in-depth NordVPN review, I put the VPN through its paces with a full range of testing to see if it lives up to the hype.
+In our latest in-depth NordVPN review, we've put it through its paces with a full range of testing to see if it lives up to the hype.
 The review is full of actual test results, including screenshots of all relevant data.
 There's a lot of information here so let's just dive in.

 Below I will go into detail on everything I learned during this NordVPN review, but first, this summary will help you decide whether you want to read it all.
 Nothing in this world is perfect, and there are things you'll like about NordVPN as well as things you won't.
 Here's a quick summary:

 - Excellent security and privacy features

 - It is an audited, no-logs VPN provider